The Red Balloon: Themes

 The film, set in post-World War II Paris, features a dark and grey mise-en-scène that adds a somber tone to the setting and mood.
-In contrast, the bright red balloon serves as a symbol of hope and light throughout the film.
+In contrast, the bright red balloon serves as a symbol of hope and light.
 The cluster balloon ride in the final scene can also be interpreted as a religious or spiritual metaphor.
-For example, when the balloon is destroyed, its "spirit" seems to live on through all the other balloons in the city, which some view as a metaphor for Christ.
-Themes of self-realization and loneliness are also present in the film.
+For example, when the balloon is destroyed, its "spirit" seems to be embodied by all of the other balloons in the city, which some view as a metaphor for Christ.
+Themes of self-realization and loneliness are also present.
 Additionally, the theme of innocence is a central focus, as the film shows how a cynical world is transformed into a magical one through the eyes of a child, highlighting the power of innocence and imagination.

 Author Myles P. Breen has identified thematic and stylistic elements in the film that reflect the qualities of poetry.
 Breen supports this view by quoting film theorist Christian Metz, who states, "In a poem, there is no story line, and nothing intrudes between the author and the reader."
 Breen categorizes the film as a "filmic poem," partly due to its loose, non-narrative structure.

 Production

 The film serves as a visual record of the Belleville and Ménilmontant areas of Paris, which had fallen into decay by the 1960s.
 This decline led the Parisian government to demolish much of the area as part of a slum-clearance effort.
 While some of the site was rebuilt with housing projects, the rest remained wasteland for 20 years.
-Many of the locations featured in the film no longer exist, including one of the bakeries, the school, the famous staircase located just beyond the equally famous café "Au Repos de la Montagne," the steep steps of passage Julien Lacroix where Pascal finds the balloon, and the empty lot where many of the battles take place.
+Many of the locations featured in the film no longer exist, including one of the bakeries, the school, the famous staircase located just beyond the equally famous café Au Repos de la Montagne, the steep steps of passage Julien Lacroix where Pascal finds the balloon and the empty lot where many of the battles take place.
 Today, the Parc de Belleville stands in that area.
-However, some locations remain intact, such as the apartment where Pascal lives with his mother at 15, rue du Transvaal, the Église Notre-Dame-de-la-Croix de Ménilmontant, and the Pyrénées-Ménilmontant bus stop at the intersection of rue des Pyrénées and rue de Ménilmontant.
+However, some locations remain intact, such as the apartment where Pascal lives with his mother at 15 Rue du Transvaal, the Église Notre-Dame-de-la-Croix de Ménilmontant and the Pyrénées-Ménilmontant bus stop at the intersection of Rue des Pyrénées and Rue de Ménilmontant.